MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Get-MgBetaInformationProtectionBitlockerRecoveryKey.md

 To include the key property in the response, use the $select OData query parameter.
 Including the $select query parameter triggers a Microsoft Entra audit of the operation and generates an audit log.
 You can find the log in Microsoft Entra audit logs under the KeyManagement category.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgInformationProtectionBitlockerRecoveryKey](/powershell/module/Microsoft.Graph.Identity.SignIns/Get-MgInformationProtectionBitlockerRecoveryKey?view=graph-powershell-1.0)

 ## SYNTAX